-Level I Prerequisites: Academic Reading and Writing Levels of 6; BIO 101 or BIO 102, minimum grade "C" 45 lecture, 45 lab, 0 clinical, 0 other, 90 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; high school biology or BIO 101, minimum grade "C" 45 lecture, 45 lab, 0 clinical, 0 other, 90 total contact hours

-This course introduces plant biology as a field and covers major topics, including: plant biochemistry, plant structure and function, plant growth, nutrition and regulation, plant evolution and classification of the major divisions focusing on flowering plants.
-The laboratory component emphasizes and compliments the lectures while focusing on plant cells, structure and function, photosynthesis, flowers, fruits and seeds and growth and development through a typical plant life cycle.
+This course introduces plant biology as a field of study and covers major topics, including: plant biochemistry, plant structure and function, plant growth, nutrition and regulation, genetically modified plants (GMO's), economic botany, plant evolution and classification of the major divisions focusing on flowering plants.
+The laboratory component emphasizes and compliments the lectures while focusing on plant cells, structure and function, photosynthesis, flowers, fruits and seeds, and growth and development through a typical plant life cycle.
 The title of this course was previously Botany.